ABOUT THE HWC

 Participants have secured representation at Apostle, Benderspink, Brant Rose Agency, Brillstein Entertainment Partners, CAA, Circle of Confusion, Echo Lake, Gersh, ICM, Madhouse Entertainment, Management 360, Mosaic, Original Artists, UTA, WME, and others.

-Industry professionals, with support from the Harvardwood Board of Directors, evaluate all scripts entered to determine the winner and runner up from each category.
+Industry professionals, with support from the Harvardwood Board of Directors, evaluate all scripts entered to determine the winner and runner up (if applicable) from each category.
 Results are announced on a rolling basis, strategically, in line with industry trends.
-HWC judges are working executives and creatives (51% women, 49% men) with experience across various fields of entertainment.
+HWC judges are working executives and creatives, with a balance of gender, race and other diversity and experience across various fields of entertainment.

 HWC submitters can opt to receive judging comments and feedback for each script submitted.
-All comments and feedback are given by Harvardwood-vetted, working TV and feature writers, e.g., writers who have sold/optioned scripts, are staffed, whose scripts have been produced.
 The notes are aimed to illuminate judges' reactions to your script (beyond the numerical average of your scores received by semi-finalists and finalists) and may be useful to you for future rewrites.

 Winning scripts will be read by an array of industry professionals, including literary managers, agents, and development professionals.
-All winners will receive a mentor and a small cash award, in addition to waived program fees for the subsequent program.
+All winners will receive a mentor and a small cash award.

 Only Full Members of Harvardwood are eligible for the competition (Friends of Harvardwood are ineligible).
-To become a Full member, non-members can register here.
+To become a Full member, non-members can register by clicking here.

-Submissions for the contest must be received in PDF format.
-Full payment must also be received by the end of that month.
-Under no circumstances will materials received later be considered.
+Submissions for the contest must be received in PDF format by the submission deadline.
+Full payment must also be received by the submission deadline.

 Neither the applicant's name nor any other identifying information should appear on the title page or any other page of the script — this information should only be included on the entry form.